-This page deals with academic articles that cite the 'New Data' on Darwin's and Wallace's plagiarism.
+This page deals with academic articles and book chapters that cite the 'New Data' on Darwin's and Wallace's plagiarism.
 However, press articles on Mike Sutton's publications abound.
 Some of them are listed below.
 More details can be found on the News Page.

 8. The Nottingham Post 2016 (28.3.2016)